Plum

 Various extracts of the peach plant are used in cosmetic formulations.

-Allergological relevance: In very rare cases a systemic food allergy after plum consumption is observed.
-Not quite rare is an oral allergy syndrome.
-This is usually based on an allergy to birch pollen.
-This allergic reaction can be avoided by boiling the plums (allergen is heat-labile).
+Allergological relevance: In very rare cases a systemic food allergy is observed after consumption of plums.
+Oral allergy syndrome is not uncommon.
+This is usually due to a birch pollen allergy.
+This allergic reaction can be avoided by cooking the plums (allergen is heat-labile).